 Biology of Disease

 Within this theme, new biological mechanisms relevant to unmet medical needs will be studied.
-For example, Cohort 1 (2019-present) (Durham) is focusing on the therapeutic potential of inhibiting histidinol dehydrogenase in the bacterial pathogen Clostridium difficile; Alex Hallatt (Newcastle) is using a chemical approach to modulate glucokinase enzyme towards the understanding and treatment of Non-Alcoholic Fatty Liver Disease; and Laura Filipe (Durham) is working with GSK towards developing new drugs for the Neglected Tropical Disease leishmaniasis.
+For example, Cohort 1 (2019-2023) (Durham) is focusing on the therapeutic potential of inhibiting histidinol dehydrogenase in the bacterial pathogen Clostridium difficile; Alex Hallatt (Newcastle) is using a chemical approach to modulate glucokinase enzyme towards the understanding and treatment of Non-Alcoholic Fatty Liver Disease; and Laura Filipe (Durham) is working with GSK towards developing new drugs for the Neglected Tropical Disease leishmaniasis.

 These and other funded projects will facilitate the identification and validation of new therapeutic targets, and develop new frameworks for the development of drugs, diagnostic agents and biomarkers.